-Erika Dyson then reminded everyone that the CRPT had heard from over 2,000 survey respondents across all constituencies and has done its best to synthesize the conversations and feedback that they heard this fall.
-Using that information, they created a statement which first articulates the educational goals of the Core, and then suggests some guiding principles to help achieve those goals.
-If approved, this statement will replace the current statement of Core Goals.
+- We heard from over 2,000 survey respondents across all constituencies - We've done our best to synthesize the conversations and feedback we heard this fall - We have created a statement which first articulates the educational goals of the Core, and then suggests the guiding principles that should help to achieve those goals - This is not the time for word-smithing of the document.
+We will gather again on Nov.
+30 to finalize language.
+Instead, today, we would like to know if we have goals and principles roughly correct.